Historians examine historical records - primary and secondary - to learn about the past and the context of peoples' attitudes towards those events.

 - Offer historical consultation to clients and committees for use in planning and land development

 - Communicate historical research at meetings and ability to convey findings using a variety of media, such as videos, graphs and photographic representation

 What Is the Job Demand for Historians?

-Job demand for historians is expected to grow much lower than average between 2014 and 2024, with a projected increase of just 2%.
-Most of this drop will be down to budget cuts in Federal spending in non-essential services.
-However, some of the slack may be picked up in other areas such as the charitable sector and media.
-A rise in popularity of “edutainment” could see increase.
+Job demand for historians is expected to grow about 5% between 2020 and 2030.* A rise in popularity of “edutainment” could see increase.
 Job demand for historians is low, but with those transferable skills of interpretation and wide reading, there will be other jobs available - particularly in tourism, media and any other public outreach sector.